Bringing together poets, composers, and performers.

 Photo credit: Christoph Rondeau

-(Art) Song Lab is a collaborative institute facilitating creative interaction between writers, composers, and performers from around the world to advance the genre of contemporary art song.
-Offering a 6-month collaborative opportunity which culminates in a week-long intensive program, (Art) Song Lab sees its participating artists converge in Vancouver each summer (*this year in Winnipeg) for an annual public performance premiering new works.
+(Art) Song Lab facilitates collaborative interaction between writers, composers, and performers to advance the genre of contemporary art song.
+Offering a 6-month creative period which culminates in a week-long intensive program, (Art) Song Lab sees international participating artists converge in Vancouver each summer for an annual public performance premiering new works.

 Participant discussion at a SongSparks event during Art Song Lab 2015.